Button take you back to the top of the page

 • Create a Relaxing Home Environment: Surround yourself with calming colors, soothing music, and a clutter-free space to reduce stress.

-• Build a Support Network: Connect with friends, family, or support groups who can provide encouragement and understanding.
+• Build a Support Network: Connect with friends, family, or support groups who can offer encouragement and understanding.

 • Make Healthy Choices Together: Encourage your family to join you in eating healthy, exercising, and making other positive lifestyle changes.